Porridge34/mymalloc/README.md

 We also have some error tests.
 There is a test that tries to malloc more memory than is available, a test that tries to malloc 0 memory, and tests to try to free pointers that either are null or point to something in the middle of a malloced array.
 Additionally, we have a test to ensure that we can't double free something or free something with an address that doesn't align with our 8 bytes.
 All tests do not require any arguments and can be run simply with ./memtest.

+*** However, "inappropriate pointers" do cause the program to exit, so testing requires commenting out certain test cases in order ti continue testing. ***

 memtest list:
     method 1: Fills memory with objects, stores distinct bytes within them, and checks if the heap stores these bytes accurately. then frees them all.
 Checks if allocation works correctly without rewriting. method 2: Randomly allocates and deallocates within the heap.
 Tests if malloc and free can work while alternating.